forbow-lab/neuro-structural-pipeline/README.md

 The FORBOW Brain Study Manual is broken down below into five major sections:

-1. Background info: structure of the brain study
+1. Background info: structure of the brain study.
-2. Before the scan: outlines how to identify and schedule participants
+2. Before the scan: outlines how to identify and schedule participants.
-3. During the scan: steps to be executed at the time of scanning
+3. During the scan: steps to be executed at the time of scanning.
 4. After the scan: practices and procedures to complete when scanning is done.
-    * [1-4 covered here](https://github.com/forbow-lab/documentation-private) (request access if not visible)
+    * [1-4 covered at this hyperlink](https://github.com/forbow-lab/documentation-private) (request access if not visible).
 5. __Preprocessing and PBIL__: the focus of this section.